The Process

 Research

 They say the best way to get information is to hear it from the horse’s mouth… I couldn’t agree more!
-We had the chance to speak with real users in their working environments which brought us plenty of content to draw from for qualitative validation of their challenges and needs.
+We had the chance to speak with real users in their working environments, which brought us plenty of content to draw from for qualitative validation of their challenges and needs.
+I also had to engage with my colleagues to work on this project with unfamiliar research activities I was used to doing when I supported incubation-level startups at District 3, in Montreal.

-These were some of the visual deliverables we provided from interviews with 30 drivers, 3 fleet managers, 2 operations experts and 5 product team experts (business developers and key account managers).
+In less than 3 months, we were able to provide insights from our interviews with 30 drivers, 3 fleet managers, 2 operations experts and 5 product team experts (business developers and key account managers).
+Outside of the

 In our “working out loud approach”, we were able to include our stakeholders in every steps we made by returning with results and discussing opportunities for improvements and new potential features.